-This course covers suicide prevention in Kentucky and nationally, including information about warning signs and protective and risk factors.
-It describes how chronic toxic stress and secondary traumatic stress affects nurses, potentially increasing their risk of suicide.
-The course also discusses pathways to care for nurses at risk for suicide that addresses screening, assessing, safety planning, referrals, and follow-up.
+This course covers suicide prevention including warning signs, protective factors, and individual, community, and societal risk factors.
+It describes how chronic and toxic stress and secondary traumatic stress affect healthcare personnel, potentially increasing suicide risk.
+The course also discusses "pathways to care" for healthcare providers at risk for suicide that addresses screening, assessing, safety planning, referrals, and follow-up.
 Evidence-informed approaches and best practices to reduce suicide rates are covered, as well as the ethical legal considerations of caring for patients and nurses who are suicidal.